danielmarbach/PerformanceTricksAzureSDK/README.md

 - Avoid excessive allocations to avoid the GC overhead
   - Be aware of closure allocations
-  - Be aware of params overload
+  - Be aware of parameter overloads
   - Where possible and feasible use value types but pay attention to unnecessary boxing
   - Think twice before using LINQ or unnecessary enumeration on the hot path
   - Pool and re-use buffers
-  - For smaller local buffers consider using the stack
+  - For smaller local buffers, consider using the stack
 - Avoid unnecessary copying of memory

 ## Brief overview over the terminologies used